I am Gwladys, explorer in Martinique

-I'm very attached to my Caribbean roots—a concentration of multiple influences which combine to make a magical cocktail!
-Born in mainland France, my parents saw to it that we kept this tie through language, music, food, and so much more.
-As a result, I was always immersed in island culture and today I am pleased to share my knowledge with holiday-makers wanting to discover Martinique!
-After working for several years in mainland France in tourism and sustainable development, I decided to move to Martininque in 2016 with the aim of contributing to my island's development.
+After working for several years in mainland France in tourism, I decided to move to Martininque in 2019 with the aim of contributing to the island's development.
 What better way to do that than to inspire vacationers by joining the VillaVEO team.
 An enthusiastic explorer at heart, I love travelling and driving around Martinique.
 I can assure you that there's always something new to discover.
 So you can count on me to share the love I have for this fabulous island in all its glory—its landscapes, inhabitants and unique atmosphere.

 Despite its small size of only 1,100 sq.m, Martinique offers a variety of landscapes that makes it possible to go canyoning in the morning in the rivers that criss-cross the tropical forest in the north of the island and tan on warm sand beaches lined with coconut trees in the south of the island in the afternoon!
 Martinique also has exceptional sea life and is the perfect destination for scuba diving enthusiasts.
 Discover this abundant sea life with a simple mask and breathing tube, where you can encounter sea turtles and tropical fish.
 Anse Dufour and Anses d'Arlet are some of the best spots!
 And how can we forget to mention Martinican cuisine!
 There's AOC Rum, tropical fruit, fresh fish, cod fish fritters, etc.